 Cogito and the ‘other’

-It is indicative of existentialism as a humanist, rational philosophy that Sartre places as its very foundation the most famous contribution to enlightenment philosophy by René Descartes — the statement ‘cogito ergo sum’, or ‘I think therefore I am’:
+Sartre identified existentialism as a humanist, rational philosophy that has at its very foundation the most famous contribution to enlightenment philosophy by René Descartes: the statement ‘cogito ergo sum’, or ‘I think therefore I am’.

 Of more interest here is Sartre’s extrapolation that the recognition of the other in one’s own cogito implies that all humans can understand the purposes of all other humans, regardless of race or culture (pp 45-46).
 This proposition is a rational rejection of the fear and loathing often attached to unknown factors about strangers, and makes it possible to consider other human beings as unknown friends and partners in common causes rather than just as potential enemies.

 In our era of conspiracy theories, disinformation, and political hyper-partisanship, we seem to have lost sight of our common humanity, or traded it in for a renewed tribalism.

 Another defining feature of Sartre’s conception is that existence comes before essence (p 26).
 Put another way, there is no universal essence (the psychological makeup and character) of mankind, only the individual essences of countless people, created after birth in infinitely varied circumstances with infinitely varying outcomes.

 Sartre illustrates this idea with the example of a paper knife.
 He says that the essence of a paper knife is the sum of the ideas, science, and purposes which made its definition and production possible (p 26).
 These factors all precede the knife’s existence, meaning that for it to exist, there must be something else that pre-exists to conceive of it.
 Essence before existence.